aloshon/NativeWeather/README.md

-This app requests location permissions to get local forecast data and displays proper images.
+This app requests location permissions to get local weather forecast data and displays proper background images.
+- Current Bug!
+    On Android only: nested ScrollViews do not work as expected.
+Need another work around.
 # Getting Started with Native Weather App

 This project was created with expo.